 Pool pumps with noticeable hums need new capacitors.
 Most pumps have two, one that starts the pump and one that runs it.
 Capacitors often blow when the motor overheats or experiences a power surge.
-You might be able to replace the capacitor yourself or hire it out to a certified tech.
+You might be able to replace the capacitor yourself or hire a certified tech.

-For more on noise issues, check out my full guide on diagnosing a loud pool pump.
+For more on noise issues, check out my complete guide on diagnosing a loud pool pump.

 Price to Replace the Whole Pump vs. the Motor

-When deciding should you replace your pool pump motor or the whole pump, you have to consider the cost.
+When deciding whether to replace your pool pump motor or the whole pump, you have to consider the cost.
 The cost of replacing a pump motor generally costs between $300 to $500.
 The motor itself is usually around $150, and the installation adds another $150 or more.